 The table below provides summary statistics and salary benchmarking for jobs advertised in Derbyshire requiring Microsoft PowerPoint skills.
-It covers vacancies from the 6 months leading up to 18 September 2025, with comparisons to the same periods in the previous two years.
+It covers permanent job vacancies from the 6 months leading up to 4 November 2025, with comparisons to the same periods in the previous two years.

 Microsoft PowerPoint falls under the Software Applications category.
 For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring software application skills in Derbyshire.